SalmaAhmed17/order-management-system/README.md

 -Docker

 # Features
--CRUD for Customers, Products, Orders, and Invoices
+- CRUD for Customers, Products, Orders, and Invoices
--Validations: stock availability, email/mobile format, required fields -Business rules: invoice auto-generation when order status becomes COMPLETED -Inquiry APIs: get orders by customer, get invoice by order, product filters with pagination & sorting -Exception handling for invalid token, missing fields, insufficient stock, and general errors
+- Validations: stock availability, email/mobile format, required fields
+- Business rules: invoice auto-generation when order status becomes `COMPLETED`
+- Inquiry APIs: get orders by customer, get invoice by order, product filters with pagination & sorting
+- Exception handling for invalid token, missing fields, insufficient stock, and general errors

 # Docker Setup
 The project includes a Dockerfile for the backend and a docker-compose.yml file to run the backend and database together.